Crisp-Unimib/PIAAC2ESCO/README.md

 # PIAAC2ESCO - An AI-driven classification of the PIAAC Background questionnaire onto the ESCO Skills Pillar

-{{TOC}}

 ## What is PIAAC2ESCO?
 PIAAC2ESCO provides a characterisation of the [PIAAC background questionnaire](https://www.oecd-ilibrary.org/sites/53c2f904-en/index.html?itemId=/content/component/53c2f904-en) on the base of the [ESCO Skills Pillar](https://esco.ec.europa.eu/en/escopedia/skills-pillar).
 In practice it associates a list of ESCO skills (v1) to questions of the PIAAC background questionnaire (version 2010), based on their similarity.
-We use the section F to I of the PIAAC background questionnaire, from which we select the relevant questions (73 questions out of 84 questions) and all the ESCO skills (13600 items).
+We use the section F to I of the PIAAC background questionnaire, from which we select the relevant questions (73 questions out of 84) and all the ESCO skills (13600 items).

 ## How does PIAAC2ESCO work?
 The linkage is done using AI in a framework that combines various methods: embeddings, selection of the best embedding and taxonomy alignment (Giabelli et al, 2022)[^The framework designed in WETA (Web Taxonomy Embedding Alignment) relies on distributional semantic and context information to perform taxonomy alignment, blending a hierarchical approach based on cosine similarity and a machine learning classification task that uses the embeddings as input features.
 Moreover, it performs an intrinsic evaluation of the selected embedding model based on the structure of the taxonomy itself.] and experts' validation.